 National Caregivers Month: Must have products

 We have reached the last post in our National Caregivers Month caregiver tips series.
 We hope these tips have been helpful to you!
-When asked about products for caregivers, our Family Care Specialists suggested the following three products.
+When asked about products for caregivers, our Family Care Specialists suggested these two products.

 Plastic medication dispensers are common and can be very useful, especially in the early stages of Alzheimer’s and dementia.
 However, as the dementia progresses, an electronic medication dispenser might be your best option.
 When using an electronic medication dispenser, a person can only have access to fill the dispenser through a code Only the caregiver can get access to all pills in the dispenser at one time.
 Once it is filled and programmed, the device will open with pills needed for that specific time.
 A voice or noise will go off when the pills are available, reminding the person that they need to take their medication.
 Electronic medication dispensers can range from about $75 -$200 depending on what model is purchased.